PaCE: Parsimonious Concept Engineering for Large Language Models: Introduction

 \textit{Activation engineering}, i.e., algorithms that modify the latent \textit{activations} of LLMs, has emerged to alleviate high-cost and poor coverage of tasks.
 Recent work has shown that certain directions in the activation space of LLMs are associated with semantic concepts (c.f. \S \ref{sec:basics-latent-space}).
 Thus, given an input prompt at inference time, modifying its neural activations towards or away from these directions controls the semantics of the model response.
 For example, methods based on Vector Addition \eqref{eq:vector-addition} \cite{subramani_extracting_2022,alex2023actadd,zou2023representation,Liu2023IncontextVM,nanda_emergent_2023,tigges_linear_2023,todd2023functionvectors,li_emergent_2023} directly add multiples of a concept direction to a neural activation, while those based on Orthogonal Projection \eqref{eq:ortho-projection} \cite{zou2023representation,hewitt2023backpack} subtract from a neural activation its orthogonal projection onto a concept direction.
 Nonetheless, these methods face two major challenges.
 First, these methods inadequately model the geometry of the activation space, as we will detail in \S \ref{sec:basics-control}.
 Hence, they tend to either remove benign concepts, harming linguistic capability; or insufficiently remove undesirable concepts, thereby failing the alignment task.
 Second, for each alignment task, these methods typically only remove a single concept direction from the input activation vector, while there may be multiple concepts related to the alignment task.

 To address these challenges, we propose Parsimonious Concept Engineering (\ourframework), an activation engineering framework for alignment that i) enforces alignment goals effectively and efficiently, ii) retains linguistic capability, and iii) adapts to new alignment goals without costly parameter fine-tuning. \ourframework consists of two stages: (1) Concept Construction and Partition, and (2) Activation Decomposition and Intervention (\Cref{fig:framework_figure}).
 We summarize the procedure of \ourframework below and highlight our contributions in bold. \begin{itemize}[leftmargin=*] \item \textit{Concept Dictionary Construction and Partition (\S \ref{sec:build-dictionary})}: Since existing works only provide a limited number of concept directions, \textbf{we collect a large concept dictionary, \ourframework-1M, that consists of 40,000 concept directions extracted from over 1,200,000 context sentences.} In particular, for each concept in the Brown Corpus \cite{browncorpus}, we use a knowledge-driven GPT \cite{Shi2023REPLUGRB,luo2023knowledge,lewis2020retrievalaugmented} to propose contextual scenarios to describe the concept, and extract concept directions in the representation (activation) space \cite{zou2023representation} from the context sentences.
 This is done only once offline.
-Given an alignment task, we further instruct a GPT to automatically partition the concept directions in the dictionary into benign and undesirable directions.
+Further, given any alignment task, we instruct a GPT to automatically partition the concept directions in the dictionary into benign and undesirable directions, which is done once per task offline.